dscardoso/dscardoso.github.io/_pages/about.md

 # Selected work in progress

-Government ceilings on the price charged by the domestic exporter as an instrument of strategic trade policy :  _with Stephen Salant and Julien Daubanes_
+Climate Smart Sustainable Aviation Fuel Policies: Social Welfare and Environmental Impacts : _with Sohyeon Ryu and Madhu Khanna_

 Fuel cost pass-through in commercial aviation
 :  _with Yongjoon Park_

+Government ceilings on the price charged by the domestic exporter as an instrument of strategic trade policy :  _with Stephen Salant and Julien Daubanes_

 Supply response to oil production taxes: Evidence from the US royalty relief program :  _with Julien Daubanes, Erik Katovich, and Pritam Saha_